caseydressup/Trace_Partner/README.md

 ## Files
 - `index.html` — the Twine story
-- `forest.png` — illustration used in the story
+- `xxx.png` — illustrations used in the story

 ## License
 Free to use, modify, and share.